khaledkee/easyexif/README.md

 ## Fork

 [asmaloney](https://github.com/asmaloney) forked this library [from here](https://github.com/mayanklahiri/easyexif) since it seemed to no longer be maintained.
+I have made the following changes:

+- fixed a couple of bugs
+- fixed several static analysis findings
+- added several fields
+- set defaults according to the standard
-I fixed a couple of bugs, added several fields, and added a way to determine if a field was set in the image's EXIF data or not.
+- added a way to determine if a field was set in the image's EXIF data or not
+- added a CMake file
+- added a clang-format file
+- added CI for macOS, Linux, and Windows
+- added CI for clang-format
+- now requires C++17

 ## Features:

 1. Supports common EXIF fields including GPS, ISO speed, etc.
 2. Extensively documented in the source.
 3. Valgrind tested for memory leaks.
 4. Handles corrupt JPEGs.
 5. Compiles without complaints using `-Wall -Wextra -Werror -pedantic -ansi` on gcc v4.8.2
 6. No uses of new/malloc.

 ## License